Khahory/design_chicks_challenge_2022_docker/README.md

 (>‿◠)✌
 ## About this APP
-We are going to replicate a ChicksGold page without using a css framework
+We are going to replicate a ChicksGold page without using a css

 ### Download
 Docker: https://www.docker.com/